Advik-B/norfetch/README.md

 ## Contributing

 To make changes to our codebase, you first need to create a fork by clicking the "Fork" button on the top right.
-Then, you can clone your fork of the source code using `git clone https://github.com/{your username}/hyfetch.git`.
+Then, you can clone your fork of the source code using `git clone https://github.com/{your username}/norfetch.git`.

-After making changes to the source code, you can run `python -m hyfetch` in the root directory of your repo to test out your changes.
+After making changes to the source code, you can run `python -m norfetch` in the root directory of your repo to test out your changes.

 If they work correctly, you can commit and push these changes using git command or Github Desktop.
 Then, you can create a pull request on Github so that it can go into our next release!